nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_allergies.md

 | ------------ | ------------ |-----|------|------|-----------|
 | ALL | Allergies and Adverse Reactions| Yes | Yes<sup>1</sup> | Yes<sup>2</sup> | Yes |

-<sup>1</sup> EMIS have indicated that they are including all allergies & sensitivities in the ‘Current Allergies …..’ section
+<sup>1</sup> EMIS have indicated that they are including all allergies & sensitivities in the 'Current Allergies …..' section

-<sup>2</sup> Vision have indicated they don’t record end dates for allergies & sensitivities.
+<sup>2</sup> Vision have indicated they don't record end dates for allergies & sensitivities.
 Hence, no History view is possible

 ## Clinical narrative ##